-The subject site is zoned Commercial (hypothetical condition) but based on location and configuration, this is considered a secondary commercial site.
-Based on its location in proximity to the airport, intense development is not likely.
+The subject site has Commercial zoning (hypothetical condition) but based on location and configuration, this is considered a secondary commercial site.
+Also, intense development would not likely be permitted on the subject.
 We rate the development potential of Comparable 5 as superior, and a downward adjustment is warranted.
 The rest of the comparables were overall similar to the subject and required no adjustment in this category.